Hartest Primary School

 Hartest Code of Conduct

 Speak and act with courtesy, respect and kindness

 Look after one another, our belongings and our school

 Hartest has the highest expectations and standards of behaviour so children are able to be and feel safe, to learn and to feel valued as a member of our school community.
 We have a positive management approach to behaviour which allows children to develop a sense of responsibility for themselves, towards others and to their environment.
 Respect, honesty and courtesy are expected at all times.

 Bullying has no place in our school and will not be tolerated.

-Our strict uniform policy also protects children from drawing attention to themselves which can potentially promote comments, name calling or bullying to occur.
+Our uniform policy also protects children from drawing attention to themselves which can potentially promote comments, name calling or bullying.

 Rewards and Sanctions

 The greatest reward of all to a child is the feeling of pride, immense self-worth or the feeling that says, “Yes I can do it!”